-ENGL 121, 122 College Writing I, II 6 PEAC Physical Education Activity Courses 2
+ENGL 121, 122 College Writing I, II or Advanced College Writing I, II 6 ENGL 141, 142

+PEAC Physical Education Activity Courses 2

 Select one of the following:

 MATH 181 Calculus I 4

 or

 MATH 131 Calculus for the Life Sciences I 4

-\Honors students who have achieved a 3 on the AP Language and Composition Exam will be awarded 3 hours of credit for (ENGL 121).
+We expect incoming Honors students without college writing credit to enroll in Advanced College Writing (ENGL 141).
+Honors students who have achieved a 3 on the AP Language and Composition Exam will be awarded 3 hours of credit for (ENGL 121).
 Honors students who have achieved a 4 or 5 on the AP Language and Composition Exam will be awarded 6 hours of credit for (ENGL 121, ENGL 122).
 Honors students who have achieved a 4 or 5 on the AP Literature and Composition Exam will be awarded 3 hours of credit for (ENGL 121).
 Honors students who have obtained credit for the equivalent of ENGL 121 and/or ENGL 122 will be awarded 3-6 hours of credit for (ENGL 121 and/or ENGL 122).
 Honors students who have obtained credit for the equivalent ENGL 223 may, by submitting an acceptable portfolio of work from their course, waive the requirement of HONR 243, Honors Research Writing.